jcharit1/Identifying-Ad-Images/README.md

 The above strategies resulted in highly predictive models.
 The best iteration of each model explored had an AUC ROC of 0.95 or greater.
 The best model was the logistic classifier with a 1:1 class weight, the feature variance threshold set to drop only zero variance features, and no sampling-based class imbalance corrections.

 The performance of the best model was highly stable.
-The standard deviation of the validation fold AUC ROC was 0.012.
+The standard deviation of the validation fold AUC ROC was 0.012, a tiny fraction of the average AUC ROC.

 The most important features in the dataset seemed reasonable.
 Listed by order of importance (identified using random forest), the top five are: